Image credit: “Hãy Bầu cho Tổng Thống Donald Trump”

-There is a long list of grievances which has fuelled an anti-Sino mentality, including human trafficking and enslavement: Vietnamese girls are being illegally sold to Chinese families, ostensibly for a “better life” in wealthier China, but official surveys reveal a far more horrifying situation as slaves.
-Official statistics are difficult to acquire, but the phenomenon is so prevalent in some border-regions and port-towns, like Sapa or Hai Phuong, that it is very easy to meet a local family who’s daughter is being prepared for or has been already been sold to a Chinese “family”.
+There is a long list of grievances which has fuelled the prevailing Vietnamese anti-Sino attitude, including human trafficking and enslavement: Vietnamese girls are being illegally sold to Chinese families, ostensibly for a “better life” in wealthier China, but official surveys reveal a far more horrifying situation as slaves.
+Official statistics are difficult to acquire, but the phenomenon is so prevalent in some border-regions and port-towns, like Sapa or Hai Phuong, that it is very easy to meet a local family who’s daughter is being prepared for, or has been already been sold to, a Chinese “family”.

 “Vietnamese in the U.S. Fact Sheet”.
 Pewsocialtrends.org.
 29 April 2021.

 Halloran, Florence Ngoc.
 Intergenerational occupational assimilation among refugees: the case of the Vietnamese-Americans.
 Diss.
 Georgia State University-College of Education, 1991.